 - You can also use any of the workstations to access QuickBooks

-- Then go to the file menu and select the utilities tab
+- Then go to the file menu and select the utility tab

 - Avoid selecting it and moving to the next workstation by hosting multi-user access options

 - If multi-user access is allowed, select the option to stop hosting it

 - Apply the same procedures to all workstations.

 Solution 3: Try to uninstall and reinstall QuickBooks